(If you’re curious, my review process. It’s also pasted at the end of this post. I don’t believe in Rotten Tomatoes. I just believe in me.)

 Pulp Fiction influenced movies dramatically.
 Sure there’s still milquetoast shit with shallow characters pedaled by Hollywood.
-But Pulp Fiction I think changed what movie goers wanted from their movies.
+But Pulp Fiction changed what mainstream moviegoers wanted from their movies.
 Simple good and bad archetypes just weren’t gonna cut it anymore.
-While I absolutely love Conmando, it gave way to poetic kill or be killed masterpieces like No Country For Old Men.
-Yeah I’m stretching here but it’s my post and I’ll sycophant if I want to.

 It was too cool and amazing for the academy, whose composition at the time (and largely still) mirrored the membership roles of the Los Angeles AARP chapter.
-They gave Tarantino an oscar for best screenplay but the gave best picture to Forrest fucking gump (a movie I love but it’s, to paraphrase Jules Winnfield, it’s not in the same ballpark as Pulp Fiction.
+They gave Tarantino an Oscar for Best Screenplay but then gave Best Picture to Forrest fucking Gump (a movie I love but it’s, to paraphrase Jules Winnfield, not in the same ballpark as Pulp Fiction.
 Shit, it’s not even the same sport.).

 The cast was incredible.
 It made Samuel L. Jackson a huge star.
 It elevated Thurman’s status.
 It made Tarantino a revered auteur.

 It brought Travolta back from the dead.
 It contained solid performances from Bruce Willis, Tim Roth and Eric Stoltz.
 It contained, in my opinion, the funniest and perhaps the best performance ever delivered by Christopher Walken.